 In Battle Royal, you can choose between Random or Team Battle settings.
 With Random, you select which four wrestlers begin the match, and afterwards each entrant is chosen randomly.
 In Team Battle, you select how many wrestlers will belong to each of the four teams.
 This match type is at it's best when you have four people playing, because each person can keep entering the battle royal with their wrestler(s) of choice, until their entire team is eliminated.

-Elimination is a new match type not featured in the previous AKI games, and would not be included in WWF No Mercy.
 You choose two teams that compete against each other in a series of single matches.
 The damage done to the character that wins a match carries over to the next.
 The series ends when each member of one team is eliminated.
+A limited version of this mode is featured in WCW vs. nWo: World Tour, and is called WCW vs. nWo.

 The cage match is absent from the game, first featured in WWF Wrestlemania 2000, most likely replaced by the Elimination match because there are not a lot of cage matches in Japanese wrestling.
 When they are done it is usually as a Cage Death Match with explosives and barbed wire.
 The Fire Pro Wrestling series features these match types.